What type of services does the Advisory Service deliver?

 What kind of Advice does the Advisory Service provide?

 The Advisory Service provides advice on workplace procedures and processes and assists employers and employee representatives in non-dispute situations to develop effective industrial relations practices.
-In some instances employers and trade unions/emplyee representatives (together or separately) approach the Service for detailed advice on good practice when putting in place negotiating agreements, grievance/ disciplinary procedures and other industrial relations frameworks.
-The Advisory Service will provide whatever assistance is required in these circumstances.
+In some instances employers and trade unions/employee representatives (together or separately) approach the Service for detailed advice on good practice when putting in place negotiating agreements, grievance/ disciplinary procedures and other industrial relations frameworks.
+The Advisory Service will provide whatever practical assistance is required in these circumstances.

-What Training/Workshops are provided?
+What Facilitated /Workshops are provided?

-The Advisory Service promotes good practice in workplace relations through the provision of training workshops and seminars on such topics as the management of change, the prevention of workplace conflict, grievance and disciplinary procedures, and working together effectively.
+The Advisory Service promotes good practice in workplace relations through the provision of workshops and seminars on such topics as the management of change, the prevention of workplace conflict, grievance and disciplinary procedures, and working together effectively.
 The topics covered reflect the Commission’s wide experience in dealing with dispute resolution and prevention in the workplace.
-Programmes are delivered both on a stand-alone basis or as a module in an organisation’s own training programme.
+Workshops are delivered both on a stand-alone basis or as a module in an organisation’s own training programme.